Last Updated: October 20, 2022

 Characteristically, these buildings vary from 50,000 to 200,000 square feet, but are truly big boxes because often they are rectangular cubes 30 feet tall or higher, even though operating as one story.

-We won't name the brands, but they are the discount stores, warehouse clubs, or large electronics, home furnishings, or big toy stores.
+We won't name the brands, but they are the discount stores, warehouse clubs, or large electronics, home furnishings, or toy stores.

-The box analogy also holds true in that there are few if any internal partitions, no windows, and only the necessary doors.
+The box analogy also holds true in that there are few if any floor-to-ceiling internal partitions, no windows, and only the necessary doors.
 They aren't impeded by any architectural details, unless it's a large boxy surround for the front door, or what amounts to a gigantic sign built into the structure.
-These rectangular structures are surrounded by very large parking lots that have little relationship with any pedestrian or bike access, or for that matter, with stores on a small lot next door.
+These rectangular structures typically are surrounded by very large parking lots that have little relationship with any pedestrian or bike access, or for that matter, with stores on a small lot next door.

-Another point is that the return to capital benefits owners who don't live in your community.
+Another important point is that the return to capital benefits owners who don't live in your community.
 For more on this subject, see our pages on economic development and especially the theory of economic base.

 Volume purchasing power is an understandable factor in being able to offer a low price, and the local mom and pop stores simply won't be able to compete on the basis of price any more.
 That's an economic problem and one that the clever retailer will have to figure out for himself or herself.
 A website about communities won't be able to offer much help there, although you can see the retail attraction, streetscape, and downtown redevelopment pages for more about how to create attractive retail districts.

 But cities and towns that appreciate good urban design principles and place making will find much to fault in the typical big box layout, as described above.

 However, our experience as planners has been that big box stores will upgrade their architectural approach when the local government stands firm on the basis of already existing standards.
 If their market research on your particular location indicates high potential, you can force some design concessions.